muhammadmueenarif/Ubunto-Linux-Commands/readme.txt

 If we forget command and write hi and press tab button 2 times then it will show commands starting with hi. history Apropos his, this will show all similar commands with his.

+14. History
+it will show recently used commands.
+History 5, will show last 5 commands.
+We can use !4 to run 4 number command from history.
+If we want to search within history of command, we can use ctrl + r.
+And type command.
+We can clean command history by typing history ~c.